VitorHUM/short-cuts/README.md

 PRINT ERRANDO A QUESTAO

-The game ends when the player's lives reach 0.
+The game ends when the player's lives reach 0 or the questions run out.

 PRINT FIM DO JOGO